IBM/blockchain-network-on-kubernetes/README.md

   $ chmod +x setup_blockchainNetwork.sh
   $ ./setup_blockchainNetwork.sh
   ```

+  > If you are using a Standard IKS cluster with multiple workers nodes, do `./setup_blockchainNetwork.sh --paid` so that the shared volume of the blockchain containers would work properly.

 Note: Before running the script, please check your environment.
 You should able to run `kubectl commands` properly with your cluster as explained in step 3.